optimizely/fullstack-outbound-marketing/README.md

 This repo houses outbound marketing demos for Optimizely X Full Stack.

 To start, we've added a Twilio demo app showcasing A/B testing SMS messages.
+Give it a try using the number below!

 Questions?
 Shoot us an email at developers@optimizely.com